 If you have been into the world of less-than-truckload shipping for more than 30 minutes, you probably heard something about LTL freight class.
 While the general concept of LTL shipping is easy, learning what a freight class is and why it is important may be complex.

 LTL freight classification is a system, created by NMFTA (National Motor Freight Traffic Association) to categorize cargo.
 It is based on a number of characteristics and pricing differentiation.
 All commodities are divided into 18 classes, varying from Class 50 to Class 500, and a unique NMFC code is attached to each commodity.
-The higher the class, the higher a rate per hundred pounds shipped is.
+The higher the class, the higher the rate per hundred pounds shipped is.

 Most of the latest online LTL shipping services like GoShip.com have automated freight class calculators.
 Once you’ve entered shipment information, you can just choose the right option from a list or it is generated for you.
 Otherwise, you can ask a manufacturer, who would definitely know their product freight class.
 You can view the full list of classification in the NMFC (National Motor Freight Classification) tariff.

 Essentially, there is a set of criteria, upon which carriers classify freight.
 Primarily, cargo code depends on the density, dimensions, and some additional characteristics:

 The density is the space the item occupies in relation to its weight.
 The density is an essential measure for determining freight class and is calculated by dividing the weight of the item in pounds by its volume in cubic feet.
 Your product’s volume in cubic feet is length x width x height/1,728, where you measure all dimensions in inches.

 Some items, like boxes, are easy to stack and move.
 However, not all freight can fit the box due to the size, shape or weight, and that’s why stackability is one of the important characteristics when classifying your freight.